AlanCArmstrong/Data_Cleaning_In_Python/README.md

 ([https://github.com/AlanCArmstrong/Data_Cleaning_and_Plotting_Locations/blob/main/Timezone_Churn.png])

 I concluded that the customers in the midwest have the highest chance of churn.
-Future business analytics, perhaps on the survey data, could be easily done to inform a recommendation that could start reducing churn rates.
+Future business analytics, perhaps on the survey data, could be easily done to inform a recommendation for reducing churn rates.